-Red azuki bean popsicle has been my favorite luxurious treat in childhood days… the creamy coconut milk with wholesome of red azuki bean fragrance is just unforgettable… In recalling my faded memories and to share this old-time treat with husband and kids, I made this azuki bean popsicle.
+Red azuki bean popsicle has been my favorite luxurious treat in childhood days… the creamy coconut milk with wholesome red azuki bean fragrance is just unforgettable… In recalling my faded memories and sharing this old-time treat with my husband and kids, I made this azuki bean popsicle.
 The husband said that “hey, it has the taste of my childhood too!” 🙂

 Get the recipe and method to make this creamy red azuki bean popsicle after this jump.